Kaleyra (KLR) Receives a Buy from Northland Securities

-Northland Securities analyst Michael Latimore maintained a Buy rating on Kaleyra (KLR) today and set a price target of $23.00.
-The company’s shares closed last Thursday at $12.61.
+In a report released today, Michael Latimore from Northland Securities maintained a Buy rating on Kaleyra (KLR), with a price target of $23.00.
+The company’s shares closed last Monday at $11.90.

 See today’s analyst top recommended stocks >>